CI-TRACS/FAIR_Data_Management-Security_and_Ethics/_episodes/02-OpenScience.md

 researcher community, funding bodies, the public even journals), which is leading to a push for the widespread adoption of Open Science practices.

-Large UK funding bodies such as The Wellcome Trust are big supporters of Open Science.
+Funding bodies are also becoming big supporters of Open Science.
 We can see with the example of Open Access, that once enforced by funders (*the stick*) there is a wide adoption.
 But what about the personal motivators, *the carrots*.